-A referred student, student organization, or complainant may appeal to the Vice President for Student Services and Enrollment Management the sanctions imposed by the dean of students.
-Such appeals must be in writing and must be delivered to the Vice President for Student Services and Enrollment Management within 5 business days of the receipt of sanctions from the dean of students.
+A referred student, student organization, or complainant may appeal to the College Ombudsperson the sanctions imposed by the dean of students.
+Such appeals must be in writing and must be delivered to the College Ombudsperson within 5 business days of the receipt of sanctions from the dean of students.

 Sanctions imposed by the dean of students go into effect immediately unless a student or student organization appeals the decision.
-In such cases, the dean of students in consultation with the Vice President for Student Services and Enrollment Management will decide if sanctions will be enforced immediately or pending the outcome of an appeal process.
+In such cases, the dean of students in consultation with the College Ombudsperson will decide if sanctions will be enforced immediately or pending the outcome of an appeal process.

-In considering the appeal, the Vice President for Student Services and Enrollment Management will limit her/his review to a determination of whether the student or student organization received a fair hearing in accordance with established policies and procedures.
+In considering the appeal, the College Ombudsperson will limit her/his review to a determination of whether the student or student organization received a fair hearing in accordance with established policies and procedures.
 A student who has been sanctioned may only appeal on the following grounds:

-- A substantial procedural error occurred that rendered the process or the outcome fundamentally unfair. - ▶ New substantive evidence, impossible for the dean of students or the Student Conduct Committee to have heard at the time of the hearing, has been discovered and a failure to review such evidence would be fundamentally unfair. - ► The finding and/or the sanction was fundamentally unfair or inappropriate.
+- A substantial procedural error occurred that rendered the process or the outcome fundamentally unfair. - New substantive evidence, impossible for the dean of students or the Student Conduct Committee to have heard at the time of the hearing, has been discovered and a failure to review such evidence would be fundamentally unfair. - The finding and/or the sanction was fundamentally unfair or inappropriate.

-Associate Vice President for Student Life & Ombudsperson will generally limit her/his review to the written appeal and the record of the hearing.
-In exceptional circumstances, the Associate Vice President for Student Life & Ombudsperson may, at her/his discretion, meet with student(s) directly to review evidence, meet with witnesses and the accused student(s) or student organization.
+The College Ombudsperson will generally limit her/ his review to the written appeal and the record of the hearing.
+In exceptional circumstances, the College Ombudsperson may, at her/his discretion, meet with student(s) directly to review evidence, meet with witnesses and the accused student(s) or student organization.

-After considering the appeal, the Associate Vice President for Student Life & Ombudsperson may:
+After considering the appeal, the College Ombudsperson may:

-- Find that there are no grounds to consider the appeal. - Refer the matter back to the dean of students for further review based on specific issues, with a designated time-frame for reconsideration indicated. - ▶ Alter the findings or the sanctions imposed by the dean of students.
+- Find that there are no grounds to consider the appeal. - Refer the matter back to the dean of students for further review based on specific issues, with a designated time-frame for reconsideration indicated. - Alter the findings or the sanctions imposed by the dean of students.
 Sanctions imposed during the appeal process may be less severe, or in unusual circumstances, more severe than those originally imposed.